singhdivyanshdishu/Xenon-Estate/README.md

 ## Features

-* **Fully Responsive :** Designed to adapt seamlessly to any screen size, providing a consistent and user-friendly experience across all devices.
+* **AI-Powered Recommendations :** Utilize collected data to deliver personalized property suggestions, enhancing the user experience and relevance of search results.
 * **Advanced User Authentication :** Securely create accounts, log in, and log out with a streamlined and secure process.
 * **Email Verification :** Ensure account security by verifying your email before accessing advanced features.
 * **OAuth Integration :** Sign in with Google, Facebook, or other social media platforms for a faster and convenient experience.
 * **Lazy Loading :** Dynamically load property listings as you scroll, improving performance and reducing initial load times.
 * **Click Tracking :** Monitor and store user interactions with listings to better understand preferences and behaviors.
 * **AI-Powered Recommendations :** Utilize collected data to deliver personalized property suggestions, enhancing the user experience and relevance of search results.

 ## Technology Stack
 * **Vite :** A fast build tool and development server for modern web projects.